Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Deep Gaze Estimation From Appearance

 \subsubsection{Multi-task CNNs}

-Multi-task learning usually contains multiple tasks that provide related domain information as inductive bias to improve model generalization~\cite{Caruana_1997_ML,Ruder_2017_arxiv}.
+Multi-task learning usually contains multiple tasks that provide related domain information as inductive bias to improve model generalization~\cite{Ruder_2017_arxiv}.
 Some auxiliary tasks are proposed for improving model generalization in gaze estimation.

 Lian \etal propose a multi-task multi-view network for gaze estimation~\cite{Lian_2019_TNNLS}.
 They estimate gaze directions based on single-view eye images and PoG from multi-view eye images.
 They also propose another multi-task CNN to estimate PoG using depth images\cite{Lian_2019_AAAI}.
 They design an additional task to leverage facial features to refine depth images.
 The network produces four features for gaze estimation, which are extracted from the facial images, the left/right eye images and the depth images.

 Some works seek to decompose the gaze into multiple related features and construct multi-task CNNs to estimate these feature.
 Yu \etal introduce a constrained landmark-gaze model for modeling the joint variation of eye landmark locations and gaze directions~\cite{Yu_2018_ECCVW}.
 As shown in~\fref{fig:multitask}, they build a multi-task CNN to estimate the coefficients of the landmark-gaze model as well as the scale and translation information to align eye landmarks.
 Finally, the landmark-gaze model serve as a decode to calculate gaze from estimated parameters..
 Deng~\etal decompose the gaze direction into eyeball movement and head pose~\cite{Deng_2017_ICCV}.
 They design a multi-tasks CNN to estimate the eyeball movement from eye images and the head pose from facial images.
 The gaze direction is computed from eyeball movement and head pose using geometric transformation.
 Wu \etal propose a multi-task CNN that simultaneously segments the eye part, detects the IR LED glints, and estimates the pupil and cornea center \cite{Wu_2019_iccvw}.
 The gaze direction is covered from the reconstructed eye model.